 I sat down with Vaval Victor ‘20, who works as a programmer for UPC and as co-chair of D-Day committee, to get some information on the process and work that goes into organizing D-Day, the biggest event of the academic year.
 During our conversation, I focused on the selection of the D-Day artist, Ella Mai.

-I have known Victor since the day of Inauguration, when we were grouped into the same Aug-O group, but that doesn’t mean I received any special treatment.
-Victor jealously guarded the identity of the artist, and in the weeks leading up to the reveal, the only clue he gave us was that the artist choice was “intentional” and meant to be much more symbolic, than that of previous years.
+I have known Victor since the day of Inauguration, when we were grouped into the same August Orientation group, but that doesn’t mean I received any special treatment.
+Victor jealously guarded the identity of the artist, and in the weeks leading up to the reveal, the only clue he gave us was that the artist choice was “intentional” and meant to be much more symbolic than that of previous years.

 After thinking for about half a minute he answered, “I’m an artist.
 Creativity inspires everything that I do.
 My creativity is inspired by the ideas I admire and the situations that I have analysed.”

-From the beginning Vaval knew that he wanted to do something different with the selection of D-Day artist.
+From the moment he was assigned co-chair of the D-Day committee, Victor knew that he wanted to do something different with the selection of D-Day artist.
 His intentions were straightforward – he wanted to change the “vibe” of D-Day.
 I asked him to tell me more about the “vibe” the committee is trying to promote, “The history of D-Day is based on community and fellowship amongst Denisonians.
 I wanted to take it back to its roots.
-When D-Day was first as a thing, it was a picnic.
+When D-Day was first a thing, it was a picnic.
 It was a day of rest for students to come together.
-The day and events have strayed a little from its original purpose.
+The day and events have strayed a little from its original purpose.”
 Victor was also concerned about peers that had told him that D-Day had become “too intense,” and created negative, preventable situations.
 Victor said, “We are trying to change that.
 This is a good day spent with community and music.
 We’re trying to make that happen and are open to collaborations with the community.
 We’re trying that with the quad concert.
-We are trying to get poets, spoken words artists, and other mediums of art on stage to diversity the experience.”
+We are trying to get poets, spoken word artists, and other mediums of art on stage to diversity the experience.”

-When did you realize Ella Mai had authenticity, or as you say, the touch?
+When did you realize Ella Mai had authenticity, or as you say, “the touch”?
 “There is poetry at the end of her songs.
 She’s true to her craft.
 Her music is a reflection of her true self.
-And because she’s just starting, I know she’s going to give us a 100%.
+And because she’s just starting, I know she’s going to give us 100%.
 I find her dedication inspirational, to be honest.”

 Do you think previous artists haven’t given us their all?
 “I personally feel that not all artists who come here bring the authenticity and skill Ella Mai offers.
 Some concerts are built around that one big song, a one hit wonder, and it’s old, it’s the same thing.
 I know this won’t be like this.
 I don’t think Ella Mai’s concert is going to be centered on one song.”
-Although the artist was virtually unknown two years ago, she has been dropping EPs and acquiring a cult following and supporters from divergent and alternative groups.”
+Victor explained that, although the artist was virtually unknown two years ago, she has been dropping EP’s and acquiring a cult following and supporters from divergent and alternative groups.